wolfi-dev/os/CONTRIBUTING.md

 $(eval $(call build-package,<your-package-name>,<version>-r<epoch>))
 ```

-Once you're done writing the new package configuration file, you can test it by triggering a build with `make packages/<your-package-name>`.
+Once you're done writing the new package configuration file, you can test it by triggering a build with `make packages/<your-package-name> BUILDWORLD=no`.
+note: If you see GCS auth related errors, your gcloud auth credentials might be the issue.
+Try running `gcloud auth login && gcloud auth application-default login`.

+Your build packages should be found in the generated `./packages` directory.

 ## Package versioning